-Sunshine Cave is unique in Lava Beds National Monument as it is one of the few caves that has cave-ins that let in the light.
-There are a couple of others in the park that have this but what sets Sunshine Cave apart is how big the cave in is and that the light coming through has allowed plants to grow in the cave itself.
-It’s a short cave, but it’s awesome.
+Sunshine Cave is unique in Lava Beds National Monument as it is one of the few caves that have cave-ins that let in the light.
+There are a couple of others in the park that have this, but what sets Sunshine Cave apart is how big the cave-in is and that the light coming through has allowed plants to grow in the cave itself.
+It’s a short cave, but it’s fantastic.
 Here is all the information.

 - 466 feet